dimanche 8 juillet 2012

 SUNY at Buffalo

-We are looking for two candidates to assist with a project on the socioecology of behavior related to dominance, conflict management and affiliation among rhesus monkeys on Cayo Santiago.
+We are looking for two candidates to assist with a project on the socioecology of behavior related to dominance, competition, cooperation and conflict management among rhesus monkeys on Cayo Santiago.
 We will examine between-group variation and co-variation of behavior across three social groups.
 The project is being undertaken by Krishna Balasubramaniam, a PhD candidate in the program in Ecology, Evolution and Behavior, at the University at Buffalo, SUNY, under the supervision of Dr. Carol Berman (http://wings.buffalo.edu/anthropology/Faculty/berman.htm).
 The volunteers will be working alongside the PhD candidate (Krishna) in the field.

 Individuals with backgrounds in anthropology, biology, ecology, animal behavior or psychology are encouraged to apply.
 Preference will be given to candidates with previous experience in primate behavioral data collection on captive, wild or free-ranging groups.
 Previous field experience (preferably in the tropics) is helpful, but not necessary.